KinesCeTI: A Modular and Size-Adaptable Force Feedback Glove with Interchangeable Actuation for the Index and Thumb: User studies

 \subsubsection{Experiment results}

-The study included 20 participants (19 males, 1 female), aged 24 to 44 years (mean= 32.05).
+The study included 20 participants (19 males, 1 female), aged 24 to 44 years (mean = 32.05).
 Seventeen participants were right-handed and three left-handed.
-Table~\ref{tab:test1_hand_summary} summarizes the hand measurements obtained in our study.
-To assess generalizability, these results were compared with anthropometric statistics from the ANSUR database \cite{mclain2010use}.
+Table~\ref{tab:test1_hand_anatomy} summarizes the hand measurements obtained in our study.
+To assess generalizability, these results were compared with anthropometric statistics from the ANSUR database \cite{greiner1991hand}.
 Because some of our measurements were not directly compatible due to different measurement definitions, only the overlapping variables were extracted and compared (Table~\ref{tab:test1_hand_comparison}).
-As our dataset includes mixed genders while ANSUR reports separate male and female distributions, we combined the latter into a unified distribution under the assumption of normality.
-For each parameter, the percentiles corresponding to our minimum and maximum values were computed, yielding an estimate of the coverage (\%) of the ANSUR population.
-Despite the limited set of comparable parameters, the results indicate that our hand measurements span a substantial portion of the ANSUR size range, with an average coverage of $76.01 \pm 10.55\%$ across the compared variables.
+As the sample is predominantly male (95~\%), only the male data of both datasets were compared, while the inclusion of a single female participant is acknowledged as a limitation of the sample.
+As the ANSUR dataset reports percentiles for each parameter (p1–p99), inverse interpolation was used to estimate the percentiles corresponding to the observed minimum and maximum measurements, yielding population coverage (\%).
+Across the compared parameters, the minimum estimated coverage was 52.12\%, representing a lower bound and indicating that, for the most restrictive parameter, approximately half of the male ANSUR population is represented by our dataset.

-In the motion tests with fingertip and strap thimbles, participants were able to perform 12 and 10 out of 16 hand postures, respectively, without restriction (Fig.~\ref{fig:test1_handROM_results}).
-For the remaining postures, restrictions were observed, differing between the two thimble types.
-Most limitations occurred near the end of the motion range.
-With the exception of one participant in each setup who reported moderate restriction for the 11th posture, all others reported only minor restriction.
-Overall, results indicate that the exoskeleton allows most natural hand postures, though improvements remain possible.
+In the motion tests, restriction levels across the 16 postures varied with thimble type (Fig.~\ref{fig:RoM_overview_results}(\ref{fig:test1_handROM_results})).
+Participants were able to perform 12 and 10 out of 16 hand postures, respectively, without restriction.
+Limitations differed between thimble types and occurred predominantly near the end of the motion range.
+With the exception of one participant who reported moderate restriction in posture~11, all restrictions were minor.
+Slight restrictions were observed in posture~6 due to contact between the second linkage and the thimbles during full thumb radial abduction, and in a small number of cases in posture~8 due to interaction between the strap thimble and the palmar attachment strap.
+For postures~9–11, a slightly improved range of motion was observed with the strap thimble compared to the fingertip thimble, attributed to the latter being more likely to reach the limits of the exoskeleton motion.
+Overall, the exoskeleton allows most natural hand postures, with remaining limitations primarily associated with extreme configurations outside typical manipulation gestures (13–16), which were performed without restriction.